 Hybrid Frames – Today, many window frames use a combination of materials.
 Wood frame manufacturers often utilize vinyl and aluminum clad materials to minimize maintenance.
 Similarly, vinyl frame producers sometimes use wood veneers to improve the overall look.
 New hybrid frames—including wood composites and fiberglass—are becoming popular as manufacturers look to enhance window frame strength, insulating value, and longevity.

 This comprehensive discussion of glass at least proves one thing: ClimatePro loves talking about glass, especially windows.
 We’ve been helping our San Francisco Bay Area neighbors to improve their glass windows for over 40 years.
 We believe that window film can make your windows.
-Try our Window Film Selector Tool to get a head start.
 Or you can contact us today for a free consultation and we’ll help you get started.
 We serve the entire San Francisco Bay Area.
 Reached us at 707-755-7337.